Couple who killed Arthur Labinjo-Hughes jailed

 Hughes was convicted of the boy's manslaughter.

-Judge Justice Wall said the case was "one of the most distressing and disturbing" he had ever dealt with.
+Sentencing, Justice Mark Wall QC said the case was "one of the most distressing and disturbing" he had ever dealt with.

 He said neither defendant had shown any remorse and their behaviour had been "spiteful and sadistic".

-One of the most troubling aspects of the case, he added, was that Tustin's own two children "lived a perfectly happy life in that house" just yards from where Arthur was subjected to "unthinkable abuse".
+One of the most troubling aspects of the case, he added, was that Tustin's own two children "lived a perfectly happy life in that house" just yards from where Arthur was subjected to unthinkable abuse.

 The trial at Coventry Crown Court heard Arthur had been poisoned with salt, subjected to regular beatings, denied food and drink and made to stand for hours alone in the hallway.